 Nutter Files Amicus Brief in Calixto, et al. v.
 Coughlin, et al. on Behalf of the Greater Boston Chamber of CommercePrint PDF

-BOSTON - Chris Lindstrom and Matt Ritchie, partners in Nutter’s Litigation Department, filed an amicus brief on behalf of the Greater Boston Chamber of Commerce in Calixto, et al. v.
+BOSTON - Chris Lindstrom, a partner in Nutter’s Litigation Department, filed an amicus brief on behalf of the Greater Boston Chamber of Commerce in Calixto, et al. v.
 Coughlin, et al. that warned against expanding the Massachusetts Wage Act beyond earned wages.
-According to the brief authors, doing so would create uncertainty for employers and have a detrimental effect on distressed businesses.
+According to the brief, doing so would create uncertainty for employers and have a detrimental effect on distressed businesses.
 Nutter Partner Paul Ayoub serves as chairman of the Board of Directors for the Chamber.

 “Nutter was pleased to collaborate with the Greater Boston Chamber of Commerce in furthering one of its missions to serve as a unified voice for the area business community when there are cases of significant public policy before the Massachusetts Supreme Judicial Court,” said Ayoub.